 Let’s have a look at a few examples with the main irregular verbs for you to practice and commit to memory.

 How to use the Spanish irregular past imperfect verbs

-Take note of the following uses of ser, ir and ver and see if you can tie one of them into your next Spanish conversation.
+Take note of the following uses of ser, ir and ver and see if you can use one of them in your next Spanish conversation.

 1. Ser – To be

 English: When I was little, I didn’t like cheese.

 Español: Cuando era pequeño, no me gustaba el queso.